Distinguished Adjunct Professor

 School of Consciousness and Transformation

-PhD, BA, Yale University
+PhD, MA, Yale University

 BA, Bryn Mawr College

 Scholar and practitioner Asoka Bandarage has taught at Yale, Brandeis, Mount Holyoke (where she received tenure), Georgetown, American and other universities and colleges in the U.S. and abroad.
 Her research interests include social philosophy and consciousness; environmental sustainability, human well-being and health, global political-economy, ethnicity, gender, population, social movements and South Asia.

 With a multidisciplinary approach to education, publishing, forums, ecology and activism, her unique holistic approach has informed her extensive experience in:

 - Research and publishing in social philosophy and consciousness, environmental sustainability, human well-being, international development, political economy, women and gender studies, multiculturalism, conflict analysis and resolution, peace and security, South Asia, Sri Lanka, population and ecology.
 The newest edition of her 1983 book, Colonialism in Sri Lanka, recently got published on September 14, 2020, including a new chapter, "Neocolonialism in Sri Lanka".